Teradata/stacki-wiki/Backend-Installation.md

 backend-0-1: | install
 backend-0-0: | install

-Now, power up the first backend node.
+Now, power up the backend machines.
+Once these machines come up, your cluster is ready for use!